Jutes: Influences and culture

+Reconstructions of clothes from Illerup Ådal, Moesgård Museum.

 When the Jutish kingdom of Kent was founded, around the middle of the 5th century, Roman ways and influences must have still had a strong presence.
 The Roman settlement of Durovernum Cantiacorum became Canterbury.
 The people of Kent were described as Cantawara, a Germanised form of the Latin Cantiaci.

 Although not all historians accept Bede's scheme for the settlement of Britain into Anglian, Jutish and Saxon areas as perfectly accurate, the archaeological evidence indicates that the peoples of west Kent were culturally distinct from those in the east of Kent, with west Kent sharing the 'Saxon' characteristics of its neighbours in the southeast of England.
 Brooches and bracteates found in east Kent, the Isle of Wight and southern Hampshire showed a strong Frankish (Note: Some ancient sources have suggested that the Franks may have had overlordship of Kent at some point.) and North Sea influence from the mid-fifth century to the late sixth century compared to north German styles found elsewhere in Anglo-Saxon England.
 There is discussion about who crafted the jewellery (found in the archaeological sites of Kent).
 Suggestions include crafts people who had been trained in the Roman workshops of northern Gaul or the Rhineland.
 It is also possible that those artisans went on to develop their own individual style.
 By the late 6th century grave goods indicate that west Kent had adopted the distinctive east Kent material culture.

 The Frankish princess Bertha arrived in Kent around 580 to marry the king Æthelberht of Kent.
 Bertha was already a Christian and had brought a bishop, Liudhard, with her across the Channel. Æthelberht rebuilt an old Romano-British structure and dedicated it to St Martin allowing Bertha to continue practising her Christian faith.
 In 597 Pope Gregory I sent Augustine to Kent, on a mission to convert the Anglo-Saxons, There are suggestions that Æthelberht had already been baptised when he "courteously received" the pope's mission. Æthelberht was the first of the Anglo-Saxon rulers to be baptised.